kaimibk/blog/_posts/notes/2019-03-11-Bayes-Interp.md

 date:   2019-03-11 12:00:00 -1000
 ---

-Random notes on the paper, [_Bayesian Interpolation_](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.27.9072) by David J.C.
+Random notes on the paper, _ [Bayesian Interpolation](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.27.9072) _ by David J.C.
 MacKay.

 ## Introduction

 There are two levels of inference in data modelling:

 **First level:** We assume one of the models created is true, and is to be fit to the data.
-Fitting this model typically involves inferring some set of optimal parameters &mdash;and their associated errors&mdash;given the data.
+Fitting this model typically involves inferring some set of optimal parameters&mdash;and their associated errors&mdash;given the data.

 **Second level:** We compare available models and assign a ranking to the alternatives.